Virtual Private Cloud-VPC – All You Need To Know in 2025

 For example, a business can set up a VPC with private subnets for storing sensitive data and public subnets for web applications.

-Route tables ensure smooth traffic flow, while security groups and ACLs protect against cyber threats.
+Route tables ensure a smooth traffic flow, while security groups and access control lists (ACLs) protect against cyber threats.

-An Internet Gateway (IGW) allows external access where needed, and Elastic IPs help keep important resources available at all times.
+An Internet Gateway (IGW) allows external access where needed, and Elastic IPs help keep essential resources available at all times.

 With these features, a VPC offers high security, control, and flexibility, making it an ideal choice for businesses moving to the cloud.

-In the next section, we will explore the benefits of using a VPC and how it can help organizations improve their cloud infrastructure.
+In the next section, we will explore the benefits of using a VPC and how it can help organisations improve their cloud infrastructure.

 Benefits of Using a Virtual Private Cloud (VPC)